Introduction to Gold Prospecting in Arizona

 Key Takeaways for Gold Prospecting in Arizona

-- Timing is everything—most locations are best worked in winter or early spring due to Arizona’s extreme summer heat
+- Timing is everything—most locations are best worked in winter or early spring due to Arizona’s extreme summer heat.

-- Productive areas are often associated with historic mining districts
+- Productive areas are often associated with historic mining districts and old workings.

-- Flash floods can both expose new gold and create hazardous conditions—stay weather-aware
+- Flash floods can both expose new gold and create hazardous conditions—stay weather-aware and never work in active washes during storms.

 Conclusion